The-Institute-for-AI-Molecular-Design/ODesign/README.md

 ### Nucleic Acid Generation

-#### RNA Backbone
+#### Backbone Generation
 <p align="center">
 <img src="imgs/na/rna_backbone.png" alt="RNA Backbone" width="300px" align="middle"/>
 </p>
-ODesign can generate RNA backbone structures of specified length.
-This is useful for designing RNA molecules from scratch without requiring a reference structure.
+ODesign can generate nucleic acid backbone structures of specified length.
+This is useful for designing NA molecules from scratch without requiring a reference structure.
 You only need to specify the desired RNA chain length.
+Note: This example demonstrates RNA generation.
+To generate DNA instead, modify the `chain_type` field in the JSON input file to `"dnaChain"` and set `design_modality=dna`.

 To run this example, use:
 ```bash